Collegiate sport ritual in the United States: Group behaviors

 Many universities also have traditions that dictate group behavior before, during, and after the football games.
 For example, many schools create "dress codes" for specific games each season.
 Penn State and Texas A&M host "white-outs" and "maroon-outs" during which the fans in the stands are expected to wear a specific color to create a sense of unity.
 Group behaviors aren't exclusive to the fans however.
 Players for the University of Notre Dame have a tradition of slapping a sign that reads "Play Like a Champion Today" as they leave the locker room and take the field.
 This tradition has been mimicked at other schools across the country.

 Although not originally associated with the United States, one of the most iconic group behaviors in world sports—the haka of the New Zealand national rugby union team (the All Blacks)—has been appropriated by a few American college and high school teams, generally those with a significant Polynesian influence.
 (The Polynesian connection stems from the origin of New Zealand's indigenous Māori people, creators of the haka.)
 Most notably, the University of Hawaiʻi football team performed the All Blacks' haka as part of its pregame ritual before adopting its own dance, the haʻa, based on Native Hawaiian traditions.
 It is not uncommon to see individuals showing hand gestures and signals at sporting events or within a university environment.
 For example, Texas Tech fans are known for their "Guns Up" hand gesture that resembles the shape of an L made by the thumb and forefinger.
 This began in 1972 and has traditionally represented the Tech Raiders shooting their opponents down and is often used in celebration at games.
 The popularity has grown among Baylor students of the saying "Sic 'Em Bears" with the hand gesture that resembles a bear claw.
 The cheer with the corresponding gesture is often seen as students cheer together for Baylor teams during competition.

 Preparations/dress

 In addition to the above-mentioned designated dress days, most fans tend to wear one of their team's primary colors to a game.
 This sort of dress, which is not unlike wearing "Sunday's Best" to Church, seems to assist in building commentary between fans and the team.
 Additionally, observations of the sidelines show that some coaches wear specific colors based on their duties on the field.
 In one photo of a Nebraska coach, we can see that he is wearing a less traditional color, probably so the players can identify him from the field easily when looking for the play call.

+One unique form of ritual dress are buttons game- or team-specific slogans.
+For example, Penn State has the oldest and longest running slogan button program for a college football team, which has been run by a local bank since 1972.
+Other such programs exist at Missouri via the Boone County National Bank (1986-present) and Auburn University Bookstore.